University of Yamanashi

 Identifying bilingual noun word senses between Japanese and English dictionaries based on sentence-based similarity, and the results of domain-specific senses by using a textual corpus with category information.

-Semantic classification of unoknown words which are not described in the thesaurus dictionary．
+Semantic classification of unknown words which are not described in the thesaurus dictionary.

-- Text Categorization supports and improves several tasks such as automated topic tagging, building topic directory, spam filtering, creating digital libraries, sentiment analysis in user reviews, Information Retrieval, and even helping users to interact with serach engines.
-Much of the previous work on text categorization use superviesd machine learning techniqhes where they used training texts with category label to train classifiers.
+Text Categorization supports and improves several tasks such as automated topic tagging, building topic directory, Spam filtering, creating digital libraries, sentiment analysis in user reviews, Information Retrieval, and even helping users to interact with search engines.
+Much of the previous work on text categorization use supervised machine learning techniques where they used training texts with category label to train classifiers.
 Once category models are trained, each text of the test data is classified by using these models.
-Moreover, with the growth of Big data on the Internet, term selection, categorization techniqes based on hierarchical structure of the Internet directory, and more sophisticated machine learning techniques for text categorization have been an interest and concern.
-Some recent topics concenrning to our text categorization task are:
+Moreover, with the growth of Big data on the Internet, term selection, categorization techniques based on hierarchical structure of the Internet directory, and more sophisticated machine learning techniques for text categorization have been an interest and concern.
+Some recent topics concerning to our text categorization task are:

 The work addresses text categorization problem that training data may derive from a different time period from the test data.

-Short texts categorization such as search snippets, Web page titles, product reviews, and sciencetific paper titles that maximizes the impact of informative words due to the sparseness of short length of texts．
+Short texts categorization such as search snippets, Web page titles, product reviews, and scientific paper titles that maximizes the impact of informative words due to the sparseness of short length of text.

 This work focuses on continuous news documents and presents a method for extractive multi-document summarization.